flalom/drugsens/README.md

 ```

 ### Bind QuPath files
 At first the data is a bunch of separate files which are difficult to make sense of; therefore as first step let's bind them together into a single R dataframe!
-This should take very little time.
 The example data can be bound together with this command:
 ``` r
 bind_data <- data_binding(path_to_the_projects_folder = system.file("extdata/to_merge/", package = "DRUGSENS"), files_extension_to_look_for = "csv")